 Read ahead to learn more about the simple and effective home treatments for piles in detail.

-Piles represents a condition defined as the swelling of blood vessels around and within the anal cavity.
+Piles represent a condition defined as the swelling of blood vessels around and within the anal cavity.
 The symptoms usually range from mild discomfort to itchiness.
-Constipation, long periods of sitting, or being obese are the common reasons for the development of this condition.
+Constipation, straining during bowel movements, prolonged sitting, obesity, and pregnancy are common contributors to haemorrhoids.

 1. Go for Sitz Baths

 Sitz baths are among the remedies for piles that are used to relieve pain.
 When you submerge in a shallow bath, the water will ease soreness.
 Moderate warm water can also help alleviate the pesky feeling.
-However, for greater relief, Epsom salt must be added.
-Taking these baths three to four times a day, for 15 minutes each, yields the best results.
+However, for greater relief, Epsom salt can be added and should be avoided if it causes irritation.
+Sitz baths may be taken several times a day, especially after bowel movements, to help relieve discomfort.

 2. Apply Aloe Vera

 The medical application of aloe vera has been used for decades.
 When applied to specific body parts, the plant extract promotes rapid healing of the affected area.
-Therefore, when aloe vera can speed up healing, it is best used to remediate cuts and other skin problems.
 Please remember to use pure aloe vera gel; anything else will cause some damage to the skin.
+Aloe vera may help soothe irritation, but clinical evidence supporting its effectiveness for haemorrhoids is limited.

 Using coconut oil can help relieve itching and excessive dryness.
 This is due to the oil's anti-inflammatory and moisturizing qualities.
 Therefore, consider applying a few drops of the oil at least a few times a day.